esperanca/personal_website/src/posts/weeknote-020.md

 ## Learned things

-### The balance on structure and participation
+### The balance on participation and facilitation

 Had a few challenges while facilitating sessions this week.
-Lessons learned: I need to be more patient.
-And be more intentional about clarifying structure, agenda and the role of facilitation.
+Two lessons learned.
+Number one is improve my ability to read the room.
+And second, being more intentional about clarifying structure, agenda and the role of facilitation.
+And this remind me of Dr.Hu's [Radical Clarity](https://www.linkedin.com/pulse/radical-clarity-dr-sophy-hu-ba-hons-mbbs/) which is now another post-it note in my monitor.

 ### Peer mentoring